kshim99/SHOP-ds-challenge/README.md

 4882      4883       42      607        704000         2000    credit_card 2017-03-25 04:00:00.000
 ```

  > I would divide the `order_amount` by `total_items` which is equal to price per a pair of shoes in the order, then take the average of this per shoe price for each order.
 Note that each order can only have 1 type of shoes, and there is usually no need for one customer to order the exact same shoes in more than 1 quantity.
-It is reasonable to assume that any customer ordering more than 1 unit is ordering for multiple people or for retail purposes, so the true average order value per final customer would be better reflected with above metric.
+It is reasonable to assume that any customer ordering more than 1 unit is ordering for multiple people or for retail purposes, so the `true average order value per final customer` would be better reflected with above metric.

 ### b) What metric would you report for this dataset?

 > I would report average of `order_amount/total_items = price of 1 pair of shoes in the order`.
-As mentioned above, this metric better reflects average order value per customer.
+As mentioned above, this metric better reflects average order value per final customer.

 ### c) What is its value?